fischm67/RepData_PeerAssessment1/PA1_template.md

    </table>
 &nbsp;

-From both the plot and inspection of the raw data, the peak average number of steps taken **occurs between 8:30 to 8:35.**
+From both the plot and inspection of the raw data, you can see the peak average number of steps taken **occurs between 8:30 to 8:35.**

 ## Imputing missing values

-There a signficant amount of days where the activity monitor was not worn or taken off resulting in no data collection.
+There is a signficant amount of days where the activity monitor was not worn or taken off resulting in no data collection.
 To replace the NA data values I created a replacement vector which repeats the average number of steps taken for each 5 min interval.
 I then search through the original data set using **which** and **is.na** to determine the row locations of the NA data.
 This row number vector served as the map to replace the missing data with the average for that interval.
 I then looked for all the row locations which were not NA and copied the original data into the new step data.
 Following the assignment outline I created a new data table named **activity_new**.
-Instead of writing over the original step data I created a new column name **new_steps** with the NA values overwritten with the average for that interval.
+Instead of writing over the original step data I created a new column named **new_steps** with the NA values overwritten with the average for that interval.
 In anticipation of the next section I also included the code to create the dayofweek column which is a factor with 2 levels, either weekend or weekday.